 Property ownership in Mexico, as elsewhere, carries a number of responsibilities.
-For example, you have to actively maintain the house and grounds to protect your investment, fulfill tax obligations and, if the property is part of a gated community or condominium, pay home owner association (HOA) fees.
+For example, you have to actively maintain the house and grounds to protect your investment, keep it secure and, if the property is part of a gated community or condominium, pay home owner association (HOA) fees.

 Protect your personal items and defend against litigation

 Although home insurance is not obligatory by law in Mexico (if your property is mortgaged, the lender may insist the property is covered), it’s prudent to factor-in a property insurance policy to your annual budget to protect your assets and, importantly, to defend against third party liabilities.